Neuromuscular Disorders

 Other symptoms may include tremor (unintentional back-and-forth movement in the person's muscles) and unusual eye movements.
 The eye movements can happen early in the disease.

 Physical changes may include slurred speech and problems with swallowing, eating, speaking, and especially walking.
-People with HD may lose weight because of problems with feeding, swallowing, choking, and chest infections.
+People with Huntington disease may lose weight because of problems with feeding, swallowing, choking, and chest infections.
 Other symptoms may include insomnia (having trouble sleeping), loss of energy, fatigue, and seizures.
 Eventually the person will need to stay in bed or in a wheelchair.

 Changes in thinking (cognitive changes) may include problems with attention or judgment and having difficulty solving problems or making decisions.